You're Probably Doing Pull-Ups wrong!

 Questions and Answers

 Why Are Pull-ups so Hard?

-While they are some of the best exercises you can do, but why do so many people struggle to do them correctly?
 One of the biggest problems people have when trying to do pull-ups is a weakness in the brachia radialis muscle.
-That is the muscle that runs from our upper arm down; it crosses and inserts down our forearm.
-What you are supposed to do to get better at pull-ups is doing many pull-ups to strengthen the exercise's muscle.
-Reverse curls will also see you improve your pull up game.
+This muscle runs from our upper arm down; it crosses and inserts down our forearm.
+To get better at pull-ups, you need to strengthen this muscle.
+Reverse curls will also help you improve your pull-up game.

 How to do Pull-ups at Home?

-The tower bar is a mini gym station that is combined into one piece of equipment.
+The tower bar is a mini gym station combined into one piece of equipment.
 The tower pull-up bar consists of a dip station and an adjustable pull-up grip bar.